News / Analysis

 Chinese benchmarks this morning are mainly up, led by the A50 (FTSE) with 0.55%.
 The Hang Seng is down a 1/3% and the Nikkei -0.46%.

-The Aussie is down a quarter percent on a disappointing increase in unemployment, 7.1% in May – a 19-year high, with a 1% drop in the participation rate.
+The Forex slang for the Australian-US Dollar pair. is down a quarter percent on a disappointing increase in unemployment, 7.1% in May – a 19-year high, with a 1% drop in the participation rate.

 While relations go to pot, Chinese and US foreign ministers met yesterday in Hawaii – the former demanding the US stop interfering on Hong Kong and Taiwan matters while the latter focused on the need for trade reciprocity.
 S. Korea’s Yonhap news agency reports that northern troops have re-entered the demilitarised zone.

 US Trade Rep Lighthizer yesterday announced $10bn in cotton purchases by China.

 Meanwhile, thwarted from targeting intractable social media, US President D. Trump’s Justice Department suggested yesterday curbs on big tech platforms in general – holding them responsible for criminal content.
 Another Republican bill would open tech companies to lawsuits regarding free speech censorship.

 US indices were mixed yesterday, the DOW losing 0.65%, and the Nasdaq gaining 0.15%.
 The US dollar index lost another 16 cents overnight after disappointing construction data.
 Canada’s core CPI in May fell to 0.7% YoY.

 European CPIs and Italian Industry data yesterday came in on par with expectations yesterday.
 Equities closed mainly up, the Swiss SMI leading with 1.16% despite a 1.1 bn franc trade A trade balance that is positive as a result of income (exports on the national level) being greater... reduction, the CAC 0.88%, and the IBEX losing 0.22%.